17 things to wear when it's too hot to get dressed

 And when it’s just too hot to think?
 We love crisp tees and lightweight shorts that define summer cool.
 Here’s the list.

-These products were curated by the Hintd editorial team.
-Hintd is the social shopping platform that lets you create lists of what you want to buy, and discover what’s new and trending.
-Use Hintd to keep track of anything you want to buy from anywhere online, including fashion, trips and experiences.
-"Good Morning AMerica" has affiliate partnerships, so we will get a small share of revenue from your purchases through these links.
+These products were curated by the Hinted editorial team.
+Hinted is the social shopping platform that lets you create lists of what you want to buy, and discover what’s new and trending.
+Use Hinted to keep track of anything you want to buy from anywhere online, including fashion, trips and experiences.
+"Good Morning America" has affiliate partnerships, so we will get a small share of revenue from your purchases through these links.
 All product prices are determined by the retailer and subject to change.
 By visiting these websites, you will leave GoodMorningAmerica.com and any information you share with the retailer will be governed by its website's terms and conditions and privacy policies.

 1. Free People, Fallin’ Hard Midi Dress, $98